kangkyu/pw/README.md

 # pw
-convenient command for generating 9 digit password
+A convenient command for generating (9 digit) passwords.

 ## How to Use